jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 1) Shared in a very primitive way.
 The `#include` directive is doing dumb copy-paste of the header content into your cpp file.
 2) Often full of complicated content for the compiler and not just few declarations.
 In those, you can have macros, templates, inline functions, include of includes...

-This result in your compiler doing a lot of unnecessary work parsing these headers for all the compilation units.
+This results in your compiler doing a lot of unnecessary work parsing these headers for all the compilation units.
 Wouldn't it be better if compilation units themselves could expose directly what they provide instead of using these hackish headers?
 This is exactly what modules try to solve!